When You Ask God but Don't Actually Want the Answer — Modern Paraphrase | nocap.bible

 "You sent me to the Lord your God and said, 'Pray for us, and whatever God says, tell us — we'll do it.'
 I've told you everything today.
 But you have not obeyed the voice of the Lord your God in anything He sent me to tell you."

 They asked for God's will with their mouths, but they'd already decided with their hearts.
-The prayer request was performative.
+The request was performative.
 They didn't want direction — they wanted confirmation of a decision they'd already made.
 And when God's answer didn't match their plan, they ignored it.

 "So know for certain: you will die by sword, by famine, and by plague in the place where you desire to go and live."

 The chapter ends with no resolution.
 No .
-Just a devastating prophecy hanging in the air.
+Just a devastating hanging in the air.
 Jeremiah delivered God's word faithfully — again — and the people rejected it — again.
 Forty years of this, and nothing changed. 💔

-The hardest truth in this chapter isn't about Egypt or Babylon.
+The hardest truth in this chapter isn't about or .
 It's about the human heart.
 We ask God for direction, but what we really want is for God to agree with us.
 And when He doesn't, we go anyway and call it "following our heart."
 But following your heart to a place God said not to go doesn't make it destiny — it makes it .